Reuben Ship: Biography

-HUAC Investigation
+HUAC investigation

 On July 31, 1951, Ship was informed by the U.S. Immigration and Naturalization Service that his immigration status was under review, likely because two fellow members of the Radio Writers' Guild had named him as a Communist.
-Called before the House Un-American Activities Committee on September 24 of that year, he claimed that the government had no right to question him about his beliefs, at which he was labelled an uncooperative witness and subsequently dismissed.
+Called before the House Un-American Activities Committee on September 24 of that year, he pleaded the fifth four times and accused the Committee of jailing people who wanted peace.
+He was subsequently dismissed.
 Eighteen months later, on January 12, 1953, he was deported to his native Canada, where he settled in Toronto and got jobs at an advertising agency and writing radio programming for the CBC, including The Night Before Christmas and The Man Who Liked Christmas. both in 1953.

 The Investigator

 On May 30, 1954, Ship's most important work, The Investigator, premiered.
 With the Army-McCarthy Hearings having been on television in America for two months, Joseph McCarthy's methods of investigating Communist infiltration in the U.S. Army fascinated the public, and were a topic for heated debate.
-No doubt bitter about his own deportation and blacklisting, Ship crafted a satire of this process, along with its ringleader.
+Ship crafted a satire of this process, along with its ringleader, Joseph McCarthy.
 The Investigator concerns a U.S. senator who shares many of McCarthy's mannerisms dying in a plane crash and arriving at the gates of heaven, where a tribunal must decide whether he is bound for heaven or hell.
 The cunning senator commandeers the tribunal and promptly begins rooting out subversives from "up here" and sending them "down there," creating chaos among the residents of hell.
 Ultimately, in his hubris, he accuses God Himself of being a subversive, at which the Senator is banished to hell, where not even Satan himself will have him.

 The Investigator proved to be tremendously popular, and bootleg copies began circulating throughout the United States and Canada.
 The BBC aired it in 1955, and the Australian Broadcasting Commission requested permission to air it as well.
 Despite this success, however, Ship decided to pursue his advertising career.
 In 1956 he moved to England.